joaquinpelle/BosonStars/README.md

 ### Installation

-We would recommend that you create a dedicated Pkg project for this code.
+We recommend that you create a dedicated Pkg project for this code.
 You can do so by following these steps:

 1. Clone this repository and the [Skylight repository](https://github.com/joaquinpelle/Skylight.jl) to your local machine
 2. Open a terminal and navigate to this repository's folder